Skip to main content

 Pedagogy

-Pedagogy is the whole art of teaching—the how and why of teaching and learning with others.
-Our program explores how pedagogy impacts decisions about curriculum, how and in whose interest knowledge is produced and passed on, and what instructional methods best serve both the educator’s teaching philosophy and the needs of diverse populations.
-Learn more about student fieldwork and teaching experiences on our blog.
+Pedagogy is the art and science of teaching—the how and why we teach and learn with others in formal and informal spaces.
+Our program explores how pedagogy is situated in particular social political and institutional contexts (public and private schools, community and public spaces, non-profit organizations, and museums), how that site impacts decisions about curriculum, whose knowledge is valued and passed on (and not valued), and what instructional methods best support the educator’s teaching philosophy and the needs of diverse student populations.
+Learn more about fieldwork and student teaching experiences.

 Critical Pedagogy